 Save 10-15 minutes at your appointment by completing the new patient forms in advance.

-Dr. Kucera, your go-to Chiropractor in Elkhorn, is in network with Blue Cross Blue Shield, Select Blue, Cigna, Aetna, Medica, Bright Health, Healthy Blue, Medicaid, Nebraska Total Care, Medicare, (UHC, UMR- work with but are out of network)
+Dr. Kucera, your go-to Chiropractor in Elkhorn, is in network with Blue Cross Blue Shield, Select Blue, Cigna, Aetna, Medica, Bright Health, Healthy Blue, Medicaid, Nebraska Total Care, Medicare, United Healthcare and UMR.

 You Deserve To Feel Great.
 We Can Help Your Go -To Chiropractor in Elkhorn!